SIRE Chair in Economics

 Funding and Grants

 - 'A Just Transition for Workers and Communities in the North-East of Scotland', Uplift Foundation (please see the following website for more information: https://www.abdn.ac.uk/geosciences/research/research-projects-2144.php#panel2149)

 - 'Performance-Related Pay and Health: An Interdisciplinary Study', ESRC (please see the following website for more information: https://www.abdn.ac.uk/business/research/PRPH.php)

 - 'Performance Pay and Stress: A Pilot Study', Scottish Economic Society

-For the 2022-23 first teaching session, I will be coordinating EC1006 (Economics of Business and Society) and teaching BU501S: Employment Relations (part of the MSc in International Human Resource Management).
-In the second teaching session, I will be coordinating the Economics Dissertation (EC4526) and teaching Employment Relations to the Qatar version of the MSc in International Human Resource Management.
+For the 2023-24 first teaching session, I will be coordinating EC1006 (Economics of Business and Society) and the QB5027: Employment Relations in Qatar as well as helping with the teaching of BU501S: Employment Relations.
+In the second teaching session, I will be supervising undergraduate Economics Dissertations (EC4526) .

 Fact Check: would banning zero-hours contracts harm more people than it would help?The ConversationContributions to Specialist Publications: Articles